Minnesota Workers’ Compensation Law

 Work Comp Injury Types and Settings

 Most workers’ compensation injuries are experienced by truck drivers and workers in healthcare, production, construction, warehouse, and retail.
-Herniated discs, burn injuries, hearing loss from a loud work environment, electrocutions, slip & falls, traumatic brain injuries (TBI), spinal cord injuries, broken bones, rotator cuff issues, vision loss from an eye injury, and a variety of catastrophic injuries are not uncommon in settings involving lifting, heavy machinery, and dangerous equipment, but there are several scenarios that may not immediately come to mind with work comp that may apply to you.
+Herniated discs, burn injuries, hearing loss from a loud work environment, electrocutions, slip & falls, traumatic brain injuries (TBI), spinal cord injuries, broken bones, rotator cuff issues, vision loss from an eye injury, and a variety of catastrophic injuries are not uncommon in settings involving lifting, heavy machinery, and dangerous equipment.

 Am I covered under workers’ compensation?